-...that is another fine example of a good 'tauchers at a reasonable price point.
-A distillate-driven dram without excessive wood influence (like so many other modern "designed" whiskies) that simply offers what whisky is made for: quaffability...
+...which is another fine example of a good 'tauchers at a reasonable price point.
+A distillate-driven dram without excessive wood influence (like so many other modern "designed" whiskies) that simply offers what whisky is made for: easy quaffability...

-The colour is pale gold and the nose offers a fresh and delicate profile of malted barley, honeys and spices within an appropriate wooden setting.
-It is not the most complex one but easy to sniff...
+The colour is pale gold and the nose offers a fresh and delicate profile of malted barley, honeys, spices and grassy notes within an appropriate wooden setting.
+It is not the most complex one but enjoyable to sniff...

 The taste is creamy on a lot of different flavours like barley sugars, fruits, honeys and spices in a balanced mix.
-After some chewing some fine chocolatey notes pop up.
+After some chewing delicious chocolatey-mocha notes pop up.
 No flaw that I can find.
 Water is not needed as it just flattens the dram.

 The whisky arrives warming and coating on the palate with no distracting moments.
 The finish is of a medium length and more spicy than the taste what is a good counterpoint to the sweet barley sugars and honeys.
-No bitter or drying moment at all.
+A minor bitter-drying impression pops up towards the end (tannins) but this is not distracting at all.